How to level a slope in your garden,Tips and Services.

 What features can I include in my terraced garden.
 What you include in your sloping garden design will depend on the size.
 Creating to many different levels will mean that terraces could be too small to build a comfortable dining area.

 Paving on a slope The golden rule for a paved terrace is that it is big enough to dine and entertain without falling of the edge.
 To work out the space you will need place a dining table in the middle and place six chairs around the table, now move the chairs back 18".
 That's the minimum space you should aim for and don't forget to include space for the BBQ!

 Vegetable beds.
 You may of course be unsociable and more interested in growing your own vegetables than entertaining.
 I am, that's what my wife says anyway!
-If you're like me, a growing area will be more important than paving so don't forget to include space for a compost heap.
+If like me, a growing area is more important than paving, include space for a compost heap.
 If you can't completely level the growing area, a slight slope won't effect the plants.